Supervisor/superlance/docs/httpok.rst

 a concrete ``TICK_5``, ``TICK_60`` or ``TICK_3600``  event.
 When :command:`httpok` receives a ``TICK_x``
-event (``TICK_60`` is recommended, indicating activity every 60 seconds), :command:`httpk` makes an HTTP GET request to a confgured URL.
-If the request fails or times out, :command:`httpok`` will restart the "hung" child process(es). :command:`httpok` can be configured to send an email notification when it restarts a process.
+event (``TICK_60`` is recommended, indicating activity every 60 seconds), :command:`httpok` makes an HTTP GET request to a confgured URL.
+If the request fails or times out, :command:`httpok` will restart the "hung" child process(es). :command:`httpok` can be configured to send an email notification when it restarts a process.